 This recipe is almost embarrassingly simple, except for the mitigating factor of it’s deliciousness.
 It is gluten free and FODMAP friendly, and could probably be made vegan by rubbing solid coconut oil into the crumble as you would the butter.
 I’ve tested this with all sorts of bananas – ripe, small, underripe, overripe, enormous.
 They all work, so adjust to your preferences and dietary requirements.
-You could even (though I don’t necessarily condone this) omit the bananas, and use a lower fructose fruit, such as berries.
+You could even (though I don’t necessarily condone this) omit the bananas, and use a lower fructose fruit, such as berries or blueberries.
+Blueberries are suitable in heaped 1/4 cup serves per person – I’d use 1/2 heaped cup, and divide the crumble into two serves.
 If you’re sticking with bananas, you could also try these banana, ‘buttermilk’ and olive oil muffins.
 Just sayin’.

-- 4 bananas of your choosing (there is enough crumble for large or small, underripe or overripe)
+- 4 bananas of your choosing (or berries, see intro) there is enough crumble for large or small, underripe or overripe

 - 3 tablespoons quinoa flakes

 - 2 tablespoons tapioca flour

 - 1 tablespoon brown sugar